allthingslinux/code-of-conduct/README.md

 ### 1.2.
 Concerns of Age

-Discord’s minimum age for using their platform is 13.
-Assume everyone is of this age.
-Do not assume anyone’s age to be 18 or above by default.
-Do not use the server as a dating site or communicate using sexually charged undertones and language.
+Discord's age limit for usage is 13 years.
+Therefore, we should presume that all users here are of this minimum age.
+Do not automatically assume that any user is 18 or older.
+Furthermore, this server should not be used as a dating platform, nor should any communication involve sexually suggestive language or undertones.

 ### 1.3.
-Respect Each Other
+Mutual Respect

-Respecting each other is by far our most important rule for this server.
+Our server prioritizes respect for each other above all else.

-Do not promote, coordinate, or engage in harassment.
-Discord is a platform where everyone can find a place to belong, and harassment prevents users from building healthy communities.
-We do not allow harassing behavior such as sustained bullying, doxxing, or raiding.
+Harassment of any form is strictly prohibited.
+Discord is designed to be a welcoming space for everyone, and harassment hinders the growth of healthy communities.
+Behavior, such as continuous bullying, doxxing, or raiding is not permitted.

-Do not use hate speech or engage in other hateful conduct.
-We consider hate speech to be any form of expression that either attacks other people or promotes hatred or violence against them based on their protected characteristics.
+Hate speech or any form of discriminatory conduct is not accepted here.
+Hate speech is defined as any expression that instigates violence or promotes prejudice against others based on their unique characteristics.

-We consider the following to be protected characteristics: age; caste; color; disability; ethnicity; family responsibilities; gender; gender identity; housing status; national origin; race; refugee or immigration status; religious affiliation; serious illness; sex; sexual orientation; socioeconomic class and status; source of income; status as a victim of domestic violence, sexual violence, or stalking; and weight and size.
+These unique characteristics include age, caste, color, disability, ethnicity, familial responsibilities, gender, gender identity, housing status, national origin, race, refugee or immigration status, religious affiliation, serious illness, sex, sexual orientation, socioeconomic class and status, income source, status as a victim of domestic violence, sexual violence, or stalking, and weight and size.

-Do not threaten to harm another individual or group of people.
-This includes direct, indirect, and suggestive threats.
+Threats, whether direct, indirect, or implied, towards an individual or a group, are not tolerated.

-Do not organize, promote, or support violent extremism.
-This also includes glorifying violent events or the perpetrators of violent acts, as well as promoting conspiracy theories that could encourage or incite violence against others.
+Promoting or supporting violent extremism is also forbidden.
+Glorifying violent incidents, supporting those who perpetrate violent acts, or promoting conspiracy theories that may incite violence towards others, are all prohibited.

 Examples of moderation expectations:

-Mild: Pulling users into tickets and requesting that
+Mild: Pulling Members into tickets and requesting that

 Medium: Reprimand within tickets and timeouts ranging from 1hr-12hr

-Severe:Severe or repeated offenses may result in bans.
+Severe: Severe or repeated offenses may result in bans.

 ### 1.4.
-Freedom of Speech, Controversial Discussion & Debates
+Expression, Discourse and Debates

-Members are free to express themselves openly and give constructive criticism and feedback.
-We encourage free expression for all and embrace all of our differences, opinions, and diverse backgrounds.
+Members are free to express themselves and offer constructive criticism and input.
+We celebrate and encourage our diverse perspectives, backgrounds, and opinions.

-While the Community promotes free expression, Members are encouraged to be cautious with sensitive topics and to engage constructively without promoting hatred, violence or other aggressive views.

-If a discussion becomes overly heated and disruptive or “toxic”, the conversation may be stopped or suggested to finish via Moderator discretion.
+However, this community upholds a model of responsible communication.
+While we lean into the courage of discussions, we urge members to refrain from initiating sensitive topics that might trigger conflict or perpetuate hatred, violence, or dominant ideologies.

+Based on feedback from a community poll, we've decided to limit discussions on controversial topics.
+We believe this step will foster a more serene and inclusive environment for everyone.
+See here for more information: [Controversial Topics Poll](https://canary.discord.com/channels/1172245377395728464/1172343581495795752/1176257288982503474)

+However, bear in mind that if any conversation becomes overly heated, disruptive, or toxic, moderators have the discretion to intervene, redirect the conversation, or advise its conclusion.
+Our aim is not to suppress free speech but to promote open, respectful, and harmonious conversations among all members.

-_Examples of moderation expectations:_
+Examples of moderation expectations:

-Mild: Asking users to wrap up or end conversations
+Mild: Asking Members to wrap up or end conversations

 Medium: Forcing conversations to end.

-Severe: If a user has repetitively offended they may receive timeouts and talked to in tickets within the matter of 5m to 2 hours.
+Severe: If a Member has repetitively offended they may receive timeouts and talked to in tickets within the matter of 5m to 2 hours.

 ### 1.5.
-Elitism
+Avoidance of Elitism

-Members should refrain from insulting or belittling others based on what they use such as operating systems, desktop environments, and more; the same applies to all other interests a member might have outside of the primary topics of the server.
-While banter and “warring” is often a part of online communities, intentional and obnoxious elitism is not welcomed.
+Members should avoid disparaging others on the basis of their choices, be it their choice of operating system, desktop environment or other interests outside the main topics of the server.
+While friendly rivalry and banter can be elements of online communities, we don't welcome deliberate and obnoxious elitism.
+Respect for each other's preferences and diversity is a cardinal rule in our server.

-_Examples of moderation expectation:_
+Examples of moderation expectation:

-Mild: Occasional or every now and then is usually something that doesnt require active moderation
+Mild: Occasional or every now and then is usually something that doesn't require active moderation

-Medium: if a user is repetitively being rude or just isnt being healthyabout it, moderators may ask them to chill
+Medium: If a Member is repetitively being rude or just isn't being healthy about it, Moderators may ask them to stop.

-Severe: If it becomes a problem, Moderators may pull members into tickets and respond accordingly based on their willingness to cooperate
+Severe: If it becomes a problem, Moderators may pull Members into tickets and respond accordingly based on their willingness to cooperate.

 ### 1.6 Respecting Authority & Rules

-* If a Moderator asks you to stop your behavior, listen to them.
-If you think something is in error, you can create a support ticket but please do not create more drama by dragging out Moderator actions publicly.
-* Please refrain from back-seat moderating.
-Report rule breaking via ticket and let a Moderator resolve the situation.
+Should a Moderator request you to modify your behavior, please be cooperative.
+In case of disagreements or errors with said moderation, we encourage you to submit a support ticket instead of publicly escalating the situation.
+Any rule violation should be reported via ticket, leaving the resolution to an authorized Moderator.
+While we discourage backseat moderating, we hope that members will help us maintain a healthy environment by guiding others if they are unaware of the rules or suggesting that certain behavior is inappropriate.

 ## Section 2.
 Participation

 ### 2.1.
 Language Requirement: English Only

-The language used in this server is English.
+The language used in this server is English only.
 Please use English in text, voice and support channels.

 Examples of moderation expectations:

-Mild: Users will be kindly asked in the chat they are spreading non-english messages to keep it to english
+Mild: Members will be kindly asked in the chat they are spreading non-english messages to keep it to english

-Medium: Repeated offenses may result in users being pulled into tickets
+Medium: Repeated offenses may result in Members being pulled into tickets

-Severe: If a user is unwilling to comply, Moderators may act as they see fit.
+Severe: If a Member is unwilling to comply, Moderators may act as they see fit.

 ### 2.2.
 Text Channels